DavideTriso/strapi-images/README.md

-# Docker Strapi
+# Strapi Images

-Image to run the Strapi CMS in a containerized environment.
+Images to run the Strapi CMS in a containerized environment.

 ## Quick reference